martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

 evaluator](https://sourceacademy.org/sicpjs/4.1.1) for the subset of JavaScript that is used throughout the book.
-Teaching this metacircular evaluator is a challenge because it is conceptually rich and because it is often the first medium-sized program that the students encounter (around 500 lines).
+Teaching this metacircular evaluator is a challenge because it is conceptually rich and because it is often the first medium-sized program that students encounter (around 500 lines).
 In this blog post I share a teaching technique that I've found to be useful.
 The idea is to introduce the metacircular evaluator in stages, starting from a simple calculator language, and gradually extend the language to become a more and more realistic programming language.
 This way, the main concepts are revealed step-by-step, and the